FilipMojto/ML-Techniques-Applications/ml_backend/docs/docs/quality-and-risk-assessment.md

 This tradeoff between **precision** and **recall** is natural in content-based recommendation systems and often desirable when trying to balance relevance and novelty.

+### Usability

+The app provides a user-friendly GUI implemented via a responsive website.
+Here user can log in or register, like or unlike movies and wait for system to dynamically recommend new movies.

+### Data Persistence

+The data about users, movies and their connection via likes are automatically stored in the local Sqlite database.
+The communication between database and the application logic is provided via SqlAlchemy ORM which offers highly scalable and friendly interface.
+This ORM also supports other databases like PostgreSQL and others.

 ## Risk Assessment

 ### Operational & Performance Risks